release a fish, keep it in the water if you can. Handle the fish as little as possible and avoid holding with dry hands

 and if you must hold a fish by putting your hand through the gill opening, avoid touching delicate gill filaments.

-Don't keep a fish out of water longer than you can hold your breath and never tear a hook out.
+keep a fish out of water longer than you can hold your breath and never tear a hook out.
 This can harm the fish and it may

 not live.
 If the fish is hooked deeply and you can't easily remove the hook, cut the line to release the fish.
+The hook

 If you are using bait or lures that are frequently swallowed

 and deep hooking is likely to be a problem, use barbless hooks.
-Unhooking your catch with barbless hooks is faster, easier and healthier for the fish.
+Unhooking your catch with barbless hooks is faster, easier

-try to revive it by gently moving it forward and backward
+If a fish loses consciousness, try to revive it by gently moving it forward and backward

 so water moves through its gills.
 When the fish begins to struggle and can swim, let it go.